Our knowledge of orthopaedics. Your best health.

 When acupuncture is combined with traditional pain relief methods, it may be helpful for some types of chronic pain:

-Acupuncture points tend to be areas of your skin that contain relatively large amounts of intersecting nerve endings that feed into your muscles or bones.
-Some scientists believe that these "acupoints" possess special electrical characteristics that can be manipulated using painless hair-thin needles.
+Acupuncture points tend to be areas of your skin that contain a lot of criss-crossing nerve endings that feed into your muscles or bones.
+Some scientists believe that these "acupoints" have special electrical characteristics that can be manipulated using painless hair-thin needles.

-Because each acupoint is responsible for producing effects in different areas of the body, it is important to be clear with your provider about the specific area and intensity of your pain.
+Because each acupoint is responsible for producing effects in different areas of the body, it is important to be clear with your provider about the where your pain is located and how much it hurts.
 The acupuncturist can then target the correct acupoint.

 Psychological Methods